Two Books That Will Help Any Person In The Insurance Industry

 Apple was one of the main followers of his book.
 Treating employees as assets still rings true today.
 I recommend to at least look at the article I linked to in the second paragraph.
 Drucker was not kind to HR departments.
 You may want to prep yourself if you have HR responsibilities.

 The second book is Catch-22.
 It is one of the most confusing books to read on the first pass.
 The movie was even more head-spinning.
 Joseph Heller is/was a master at showing how two conflicting interests can paralyze or diminish the output of an employee.
 Ebay once again has the book for $4.

 Insurance workers seem to constantly have two differing/conflicting forces competing in their decisions.
 Every decision has Catch-22 involved in some way or another.
 All insurance carriers do push for as much production as possible.
 The time constraints are well known especially in the Workers Comp industry.
-For instance: